1993 Egyptian presidential confirmation referendum

 Presidential elections were held in Egypt on 4 October 1993.
 The vote took the form of a referendum on the candidacy of Hosni Mubarak after he was nominated for the post by a 439–9 vote in the People's Assembly on 21 July.
-His candidacy for a third consecutive six-year term was approved by 96.3% of voters, with a turnout of 84.2%.
+His candidacy for a third consecutive six-year term was allegedly approved by 96.3% of voters, with a turnout of 84.2%.